revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/12-Routing.md

 <summary><b>Show Answer</b></summary>
 <blockquote markdown="1">

-Angular provides a `RouterModule` that has the necessary service providers and directives for navigating through application views.
-The router defines the navigation of views on a single page and interprets URL links to determine which views to create or destroy, and which components to load or unload.
+Angular provides a `RouterModule` that has the necessary service providers and directives for navigating through application views.The router defines the navigation of views on a single page and interprets URL links to determine which views to create or destroy, and which components to load or unload.

 </blockquote>
 </details>